Cyber Security Articles & News

 What you can do: Relying on automated scans and tools can give threat actors the opportunity to utilize AI in social engineering attacks to steal company data.
 Provide cyber security awareness training to keep your employees informed about new techniques employed by threat actors.

 What you can do: A social engineering pentest can evaluate the current level of security awareness among your employees.
-From there, you can work to mitigate the risks by providing continuous education and live hacking demonstrations.
+From there, you can work to mitigate the risks by providing continuous education.

 By simply thinking ahead about the hacking techniques to come, you’re on the right track.
-But knowing about your threat landscape is very different from taking tangible actions to safeguard against attacks.
+But what we’ve covered here is just the tip of the cyber security iceberg.

 New call-to-action